AnthonyMikh/SGDC/README.md

 SGDC_bintree_double* mytree = SGDC_bintree_create_double(0.5d);
 SGDC_bintree_insertr_double(mytree, 0.888d);
 ```
-As you can see, T defines the type of data stucture.
+As you can see, T defines the type of data structure.
 All SGDC functions begin with `SGDC_` and tailed by underscore followed by type name in order to escape name collisions.

 ## More features
 * Of course, you can have more than one typed binary trees.
 Just define `T` before including header file: